hdl-util/hdmi/README.md

 Both audio bitrate and frequency are specified as parameters of the HDMI module.
 Bitrate can be any value from 16 through 24.
 Below is a simple mapping of sample frequency to the appropriate parameter

+**WARNING: the audio can be REALLY LOUD if you use the full dynamic range with hand-generated waveforms!
+Using less dynamic range means you won't be deafened! (i.e. audio_sample >> 8 )**

 |Sampling Frequency|AUDIO_RATE value|
 |---|---|
 |32 kHz|32000|